sdforero/Human-resources-analytics/README.md

 - 60% of the total number of employees are White within the RaceDesc variable.
 The department with the most White RaceDesc employees is Production (209).
 - 26% of the total number of employees are Black or African American within the RaceDesc variable.
 The department with the most Black or African American type RaceDesc employees is Production (5).
-- 9% of all employees are White within the RaceDesc variable.
+- 9% of all employees are Asian within the RaceDesc variable.
 The department with the most Asian RaceDesc employees is Production (21).
 - The Department with the most RaceDesc is Production (6).
 The Department with the least RaceDesc is Admin Offices (2).
 - 57% of the payroll are Female and 43% are Male.
 - The Department with the least number of women is IT/IS with 44%.
 The department with the most women is Admin Offices with 67%.